 Environmental Monitoring Analysis

-- Complete combustion produces carbon dioxide while incomplete combustion produces carbon monoxide and soot.
+- The complete combustion of hydrocarbon fuels produces carbon dioxide while its incomplete combustion can lead to the production of carbon monoxide and soot.

-- Carbon monoxide is odourless, toxic as it interferes with the blood’s ability to transport oxygen throughout the body.
+- Carbon monoxide is a health risk as it is both odourless and toxic, interfering with the body's ability to transport blood throughout the body.

 Oxides of nitrogen